Nerd911/WNet/docs/index.md

 weights = torch.mul(W_F, W_X)
 ```

 Now we can use this weight matrix and the results of the encoder to calculate the `soft_n_cut_loss`, but the paper mentioned that they trained on images of size `224x224`.
-Using the weight matrix method on images of this size result in mulitple matrices of size `50176x50176`.
+Using the weight matrix method on images of this size result in multiple matrices of size `50176x50176`.

 ### Aproach 2: custom sliding window
-The second idea resolves around the radius they use.
+The second idea is based on the local computation involving the radius.
 The weights are 0 for pixels that are farther away than the radius.
 So the calculations needed could be contained to a window of size `radius*2 + 1`, the plus 1 so that the kernel has an uneven size and has a good center.

 Lets consider the following image:
 ```python